sritchie73/NetRep/vignettes/NetRep.md

 If the network is sparse the permutation tests for the *correlation of weighted degree* may be underpowered.
-Entries in the null distribution will be `NA` where there were no edges between any nodes in the permuted module in the test dataset.
+Entries in the null distribution will be `NA` where there were no edges between any nodes in the permuted module.
 This is because the *weighted degree* will be 0 for all nodes, and the correlation coefficient cannot be calculated between two vectors if all entries are the same in either vector.
 This reduces the effective number of permutations for that test: the permutation P-values